-The cerebellum is first and foremost a non-conscious organ, just like your heart and liver, and it can never be overridden.
+The cerebellum is first and foremost a non-conscious organ, just like your heart and liver, and it can never be overridden as it performs it's job of keeping our bodies safe.
+With meticulous precision it employs a 100% pass/fail system as it continuously monitors and modifies all movement for body safety.

-The cerebellum (red) continuously monitors and modifies body movement non-consciously.
-WITH METICULOUS PRECISION BEYOND HUMAN COMPREHENSION IT JUDGES ALL MOTION PLANNED IN THE CEREBRUM (green) AS SAFE OR UNSAFE.
-This 100% pass/fail system forms the instincts thatkeep us alive.
-All motion planned in the conscious cerebrum (green) either cooperates or picks a fight with these instincts.
 All cerebrally planned motion judged to be unsafe by the cerebellum will be modified into complete balance and spine safety with non-conscious postural adjustments made DURING THE MOTION.
-All cerebrally planned motion judged to be safe will be modified for precision and finesse, responsive to the shifting body in space or target in the world.
+All cerebrally planned motion judged to be instinctively safe will be modified for precision and finesse, responsive to the shifting body in space or target in the world.

 SCENARIO I: SAFETY FIRST ALWAYS

 The cerebellum (red) recognizes unsafe motion within the intentions planned by the cerebrum (blue).
 This less than 100% instinctive motion is modified into complete balance and spine safety with non-conscious postural adjustments made during theswing!
 YOUR CONSCIOUS INTENTIONS ARE RELEGATED TO SECONDARY IMPORTANCE AS THE CEREBELLUM ALWAYS PRIORITIZES SAFETY FIRST.
 YOUR INTENSIONS PLANNED CONSCIOUSLY AND YOUR ACTIONS CONTROLLED NON-CONSCIOUSLY ARE SIMPLY NOT ON THE SAME PAGE.
-This "static" between the body and the brain results in mediocre precision which always leads to tension and self doubt.
-Non-conscious postural adjustments made during the swing are the inescapable by-product of puppeteering a perceived "perfect swing" and the non-instinctive positional body part teaching methods of the past 30 years.
+This "static" between the body and the brain is the source of mediocre precision which always leads to tension and self doubt.
+Non-conscious postural adjustments made during the swing make precision and finesse impossible.
 THIS IS THE SCENARIO THAT ALWAYS PREVENTS TRUST IN THYSELF.

 SCENARIO II: FOCUS ON PRECISION AND FINESSE

 The cerebellum (red) recognizes perfectly adaptive, 100% body- safe, instinctive motion within the intentions planned by the cerebrum (blue).
 This motion requires no non-conscious postural adjustments for balance and spine safety made during the swing!
 THE CEREBELLUM IS SATISFIED WITH SAFETY AND SHIFTS INTENTIONS TO PRECISION AND FINESSE.
 YOUR INTENTIONS PLANNED CONSCIOUSLY AND YOUR ACTIONS CONTROLLED NON-CONSCIOUSLY ARE ON THE SAME PAGE.
 THE RESULT IS ACCURATE, TENSION FREE PERFORMANCE AT YOUR FULL POTENTIAL WHICH LEADS TO EVERYDAY TRUST IN THYSELF.
-This thought free peak efficiency is the the same body-brain synergy we experience while walking because instinctive motion is simply normal motion the body regards as safe.
+This thought free peak efficiency is the the same body-brain synergy we experience while walking.
 Relaxed concentration, which leads to peak performance during competition, is only possible when the body and brain are on the same page and no non-conscious postural adjustments for balance and spine safety are being performed DURING THE SWING!
-In other words, peak performance occurs when the cerebellum is focused on precision and finesse first and foremost, because the motion planned in the cerebrum has already passed all tests for balance, rhythm and spine safety.
+In other words, peak performance occurs when the cerebellum is focused on precision and finesse first and foremost, because the motion planned in the cerebrum has already passed all the cerebellum's tests for balance, rhythm and spine safety.